2-Morita Equivalent Condensable Algebras and Domain Walls in 2+1D Topological Orders: Introduction

-Motivated by the fusion process from figure \ref{general_picture} (a) to figure \ref{general_picture} (b), we can find out a specific 1d condensable algebra $B$ such that $Z_l(B)\cong A_1$ and $Z_r(B)\cong A_2$.
+Motivated by the fusion process from figure \ref{general_picture} (a) to figure \ref{general_picture} (b), we show in the main body that there exists a specific 1d condensable algebra $B$ such that $Z_l(B)\cong A_1$ and $Z_r(B)\cong A_2$.
 And this procedure exhausts all 2-Morita equivalent classes in $\CC$.
 A detailed proof is given in section \ref{section:proof}.

-\begin{rem} Left and right centers are actually dual concepts.
-Left center $Z_l(B) \in \CC$ is equivalent to the right center $Z_r(B) \in \overline{\CC}$ by regarding the fusion category $\CC$ as a monoidal right $\CC$-module.
-In the folded case (fig.\ref{general_picture} (c)), the usual left/right center for $B$ coincides with the full center $Z(B)$ that results in a lagrangian algebra in $\FZ(\CC)$.
-See definition \ref{defn:full_center}. \end{rem}

-Moreover, we can fold $\CC$ through a gapped domain wall ${}_B \CC_B$ (Arrow from fig. \ref{general_picture} (b) to fig. \ref{general_picture} (c)).
+Moreover, we can fold $\CC$ through a gapped domain wall ${}_B \CC_B$ (arrow from fig. \ref{general_picture} (b) to fig. \ref{general_picture} (c)).
 After folding, we get a new topological order described by the Drinfeld center of $\FZ(\CC) \simeq \CC \boxtimes \bar{\CC}$ with ${}_B \CC_B$ becomes the gapped boundary.
-It has been known that the gapped boundaries of $\FZ(\CC)$ are classified by lagrangian algebras (a specific 2d condensable $A^L$ in which $\CC^{loc}_{A^L} \simeq \vect$) in $\FZ(\CC)$ \cite{DMNO13,Kon14}.
+It is known that the gapped boundaries of $\FZ(\CC)$ are classified by lagrangian algebras (a specific 2d condensable $A^L$ in which $\CC^{loc}_{A^L} \simeq \vect$) in $\FZ(\CC)$ \cite{DMNO13,Kon14}.
 By this folding trick, gapped domain walls in $\CC$ are one-to-one corresponding to gapped boundaries of $\fZ(\CC)$.
 So there is also a bijection between the set of 1-Morita classes of 1d condensable algebras in $\CC$ and the set of isomorphic classes of lagrangian algebras in $\fZ(\CC)$ \cite{KR08}.
 Indeed, taking the full center $Z(B)$ of a 1d condensable algebra $B$ will produce a lagrangian algebra in $\fZ(\CC)$ \cite{KR09}.
 As a consequence, the 2-Morita equivalent condensable algebras in $\CC$ can also be classified by lagrangian algebras in $\FZ(\CC)$.